Digital Marketing 5 min read

 Penguin specifically targeted webspam that negatively impacted the user experience (UX) online.
 Brands that used manipulative link-building or spam links in 2012 saw lower organic traffic and poorer SERP rankings after this update was rolled out.

-To combat a dip in traffic and rankings, SEO professionals performed link audits to assess links on their websites, removing them as needed.
-They also practiced link penalty recovery, to create link disavow lists that would let them file reconsideration requests.
+To combat a dip in traffic and rankings, SEO professionals performed link audits to assess links on their websites, removing them as needed and link penalty recovery, to create link disavow lists that would let them file reconsideration requests.
+They also started developing ethical link building practices to combat such acts.

 September 2013 – Hummingbird